akumina/AkuminaDev/docs/Akumina-Widgets-Build-New.md

 ---
 id: Akumina-Widgets-Build-New
-title: Building a New Widget
+title: Building a New Widget Instance
 ---